phanthakandt/paiduaykanmai-test/README.md

 1. question 1.1 and 1.2 is in question.txt file.
 2. please follow this guide for website coding test
     1. open terminal at the root of the project.
+    2. copy file .env.example and change file name to .env under both frontend and server
     2. use command 'cd frontend' > 'npm install' > 'cd ..'> docker-compose up --build -d
     3. go to 'localhost'